ElGuillermo/HLL_CRCON_Installer/README.md

 ## Install

 1. Log into an SSH session on your Linux VPS
-  :warning: Your user must have superuser permissions ("root") or be a member of the "sudo" group.
+  :warning: Your user must have superuser permissions ("root") or `sudo` command access.
 2. Make sure you're in your user's default home folder :
     ```shell
     cd